rorygibson/irobot/README.md

 ```

 ## Must-do TODOs:
-+ Empty directives (key but no value)
-+ Don't slurp the robots.txt, use a BufferedReader in case someone spoofs us a large file
+... none right now ...

 ## Nice-to-have TODOs:
 + Wildcard globbing in allow & disallow directives (see github's robots for an example)
-+ Support Host: directive
++ Support Host: directiv
++ Defined behaviour for empty directives (key but no value)
 + Handle sitemaps (not just pull them out, but do something useful with them - but is this the right library?)
 + Normalisation of URL encoded allow/disallow URLs prior to comparison so that eg  /a%3CD.html = /a%3cd.html (BUT /a%2fb.html != /a/b.html - don't decode /)